History of Tennessee: Jacksonian America (1815–1841)

+In terms of voting patterns in the closely divided state during the Second Party System, the Whig Party attracted wealthier commercial farmers who lived in places with easy access to markets while the Democratic Party attracted poorer subsistence farmers with less access to markets.

+Black history

 In the early years of settlement, planters brought African slaves with them from Kentucky and Virginia.
 These slaves were first concentrated in Middle Tennessee, where planters developed mixed crops and bred high-quality horses and cattle, as they did in the Inner Bluegrass region of Kentucky.
 East Tennessee had more subsistence farmers and few slaveholders.
 During the early years of state formation, there was support for emancipation.
 At the constitutional convention of 1796, "free negroes" were given the right to vote if they met residency and property requirements.
 Efforts to abolish slavery were defeated at this convention and again at the convention of 1834.
 The convention of 1834 also marked the state's retraction of suffrage for most freed slaves.
 By 1830 the number of African Americans had increased from less than 4,000 at the beginning of the century to 146,158.
 This was chiefly related to the invention of the cotton gin in 1793 and the development of large plantations and transportation of numerous enslaved people to the Cotton Belt in West Tennessee, in the area of the Mississippi River.

 Antebellum years (1841–1861)

+Tennessee's economy was heavily agricultural, with the state serving as a "breadbasket" to the cotton plantations in the Deep South.
+Tennessee farmers grew a variety of crops, including corn, wheat, and tobacco, and raised a significant number of hogs, mules, and other livestock.
+While much commerce still relied on rivers, the period saw a boom in railroad construction.
+By 1860, over 1,200 miles of railroad track had been laid, primarily in East and Middle Tennessee.
+This new infrastructure connected different regions of the state and provided a vital link to the rest of the country, particularly to the markets of the Deep South and Virginia.
+This economic development, however, also deepened the economic differences between the regions of the state.

-By 1860 the slave population had nearly doubled to 283,019, with only 7,300 free African Americans in the state.
+By 1860 the slave population had nearly doubled to 283,000, with only 7,300 free African Americans in the state.
 While much of the slave population was concentrated in West Tennessee, planters in Middle Tennessee also used enslaved African Americans for labor.
 According to the 1860 census, African slaves comprised about 25% of the state's population of 1.1 million before the Civil War.
+Rich white men increasingly invested their profits in adding more slaves.